Published Updated By

-| Tool | Best For | Key Strength | Price | |------|----------|--------------|-------| | Shottr | Speed and precision | Lightning-fast capture, pixel ruler, color picker | $12 one-time | | Xnapper | Beautiful screenshots | Auto-balancing, social media presets, gradient backgrounds | $24.99 one-time | | ScreenLeX | Privacy and translation | Automatic redaction of 10+ data types, OCR translation | Early access |
+| Tool | Best For | Key Strength | Price | |------|----------|--------------|-------| | Shottr | Speed and precision | Fast capture, scrolling screenshots, pixel ruler, color picker | $12 one-time | | Xnapper | Beautiful screenshots | Auto-balancing, social media presets, automatic masking | From $29.99 one-time | | ScreenLeX | Privacy, polish, and translation | Automatic redaction, auto-framing, in-image translation | Early access |

 Feature Comparison Table

-| Feature | ScreenLeX | Shottr | Xnapper | |---------|-----------|--------|---------| | Capture modes | Region, window, full screen | Region, window, full screen, scrolling, delayed | Region, window | | Automatic redaction | Yes — 10+ data types (emails, phone, API keys, credit cards, names, addresses, avatars, URLs, IDs) | No — manual blur/pixelate only | Partial — emails, credit cards, API keys only | | OCR translation | Yes — multi-engine (ScreenLexAI, own API keys, Apple Translation) | No | No | | Beautification | Auto-framing: padding, rounded corners, shadows, borders, custom backgrounds | Backdrop tool (basic) | Auto-balancing, gradient backgrounds, social media presets | | Annotations | Crop, arrows, shapes, text, OCR copy | Crop, arrows, shapes, text, pixelate | Limited — crop, annotations | | OCR (text extraction) | Yes | Yes | Yes | | Screen recording | No | No | No | | Scrolling capture | No | Yes | No | | Cloud sharing | No | No | Coming soon | | Pinned floating previews | Yes | Yes | No | | Pixel ruler / color picker | No | Yes | No | | QR code reader | No | Yes | No | | Labels & watermark | Yes — Mac model, brand, project label | No | No | | Local processing | Yes | Yes | Yes | | App size | Standard | ~2MB | Standard | | Capture speed | Fast | ~165ms | Fast | | Pricing | Early access | $12 one-time | $24.99 one-time |
+| Feature | ScreenLeX | Shottr | Xnapper | |---------|-----------|--------|---------| | Capture modes | Region, window, full screen | Region, window, full screen, scrolling, delayed | Region, window | | Automatic redaction | Yes — 10+ data types (emails, phone, API keys, credit cards, names, addresses, avatars, URLs, IDs) | No — manual blur/pixelate only | Partial — emails, credit cards, IP addresses, and API keys | | Beautification | Auto-framing: padding, rounded corners, shadows, borders, custom backgrounds | Backgrounds, padding, shadows, and rounded corners | Auto-balancing, gradient backgrounds, social media presets | | OCR translation | Yes — multi-engine (ScreenLexAI, own API keys, Apple Translation) | No | No | | Annotations | Crop, arrows, shapes, text, OCR copy | Crop, arrows, shapes, text, pixelate | Limited — crop, annotations | | OCR (text extraction) | Yes | Yes | Yes | | Screen recording | No | No | No | | Scrolling capture | No | Yes | No | | Cloud sharing | No | No | Coming soon | | Pinned floating previews | Yes | Yes | No | | Pixel ruler / color picker | No | Yes | No | | QR code reader | No | Yes | No | | Labels & watermark | Yes — Mac model, brand, project label | No | No | | Local processing | Yes | Yes | Yes | | App size | Standard | 2.3MB DMG | Standard | | Capture speed | Fast | ~17ms grab; ~165ms to show | Fast | | Pricing | Early access | $12 one-time | From $29.99 one-time |

 Shottr — The Lightweight Speed Demon